Susanna Green (1844-1920) and Henry Gillins (1840-1919).

 Their children were:

-- Susan Willoughby Gillins (1869-1932).
-She married labourer Joseph Wood and also lived in Beaver County.
-He later became a farmer according to his obituary, published in 1950.
-They had no children.
+- Susan Willoughby Gillins (1869-1932) was born in Parowan, Beaver County, Utah.
+She married labourer Joseph Wood and lived in Beaver County for the rest of her life.
+He later became a farmer according to his obituary, published in the Minersville News of 14 December 1950.
+This noted that he was the oldest man in the town at the time of his death and that the couple had had no children.
+They were members of the LDS Church.

-- Frederick William Gillins (1872-1935).
-Frederick moved around – living and working in Utah, Nevada and, latterly, California.
-He worked as a miner and a farm labourer during the course of his life, married Sarah Ellen Eyre in Utah and had a family with her.
-She lived until 1959.
+- Frederick William Gillins (1872-1935) was born in Parowan, Beaver County, Utah.
+Frederick moved around – living and working in Utah as a miner, farm labourer and farmer, but then moving on to Nevada, Arizona, and, latterly, California.
+In later years he worked as a salesman.
+He married Sarah Ellen Eyre in Utah in 1895 and had a family with her.
+He died in Los Angeles in 1935, Sarah in 1959.

-- Thomas Edward Gillins (1880-1953), worked variously as a labourer, farmer and a miner at silver and lead mines.
-He married Lucretia Jones in 1909, raised a family and lived in Beaver County for many years.
-She died in 1925.
+- Thomas Edward Gillins (1880-1953) was born in Parowan, Beaver County, Utah.
+He worked variously as a labourer, farmer and a miner at silver and lead mines.
+He married Lucretia Jones in 1909, raised a family and spent his life in Beaver County.
+Lucretia died there in 1925, Thomas in 1953.

-- Rosella Lavina Gillins (1884-1926).
-She married farmer George Ellis Bentley and had children with him, living in Iron County.
+- Rosella Lavina Gillins (1884-1926) was born in Parowan, Beaver County, Utah.
+She married farmer George Ellis Bentley in 1904 and had children with him, living in and around Parowan.
 She died young of cancer.
-George lived on until 1963.
+George died in Las Vegas, Nevada, in 1963 but was buried back in Parowan alongside his wife.